Spring Garden Revival

 Contact Milton's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Milton.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with plastic bags strictly prohibited per Massachusetts DEP guidelines.
+Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with no plastic allowed per Massachusetts DEP guidelines.
 For bulk soil or sod, residents must use the Transfer Station, which requires a permit or sticker, and fees may apply.
 Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
 Infill materials (crumb rubber, sand, organic infill) require special handling.
-Coordinate with the Board of Health for material safety assessments.
-Never dispose of debris in streets, storm drains, or regular trash, as this violates MS4 stormwater rules.
+Coordinate with the Board of Health for safety assessments.
+Disposal in streets, storm drains, or regular trash is strictly prohibited and constitutes an MS4 violation.

 Milton Department of Public Works